Pine Mountain Settlement School

 See Also: GLYN MORRIS Director –

-reports to the PMSS Board of Trustees, and more.
+his reports to the PMSS Board of Trustees, and more.

-INTRODUCTION: GLYN MORRIS 1931-1977 Guide to Talks, Writing and Publications
+GLYN MORRIS 1931-1977 Guide to Talks, Writing, and Publications

 The index captures the currently processed documents of Morris’s years at Pine Mountain Settlement School as well as the period of his enlistment as a Chaplain during WWII and his return to Evarts, Kentucky, as Assistant to Harlan County Superintendent of Schools, James A. Cawood.
 The documents are scattered across the formal collection of “Director’s Office Files” found in the organized and boxed Berea College microfilmed records; in the Pine Mountain Settlement School’s general Director’s files; in the Rural Youth Guidance Institute files (partial); and within the correspondence of other Pine Mountain Settlement School staff, students and associates.
-The documents associated with Glyn Morris’s are voluminous and often necessarily duplicates across various collections.
+The documents associated with Glyn Morris’s are voluminous and often necessarily are duplicated across various collections.

 I sometimes ponder, with wonder, as to how the concept of time has changed in my lifetime.
 From knowing men who fought in the Civil War — my experience covered nearly a century — and who could tell of their experiences, to the space age!
 How fast can we go and survive?

 Morris did not live to know the web and its rapid technology and media development and dissemination.
 He would have heard us asking the same question: How fast can we go and survive?
+What will AI bring to our understanding of one another?

-CHRONOLOGY: GLYN MORRIS 1931-1977 Guide to Talks, Writing and Publications
+CHRONOLOGY: GLYN MORRIS 1931-1977 Guide to Talks, Writing, and Publications

 UNDATED